ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 After getting the predicted probabilities from the model as described above, perform the following steps:

 #.
-Multiply the probability of each Dara-containing regimen category by :math:`dara_target_coverage / projected_dara`, where dara_target_coverage is a linear interpolation or extrapolation by year of the line-specific value in the "Target Dara coverage" data file, and projected_dara is a linear interpolation or extrapolation by year of the line-specific value of "Dara_all" from the "Projected Dara coverage from Flatiron" data file.
+Multiply the probability of each Dara-containing regimen category by :math:`\text{dara_target_coverage} / \text{projected_dara}`, where dara_target_coverage is a linear interpolation or extrapolation by year of the scenario- and line-specific value in the "Target Dara coverage" data file, and projected_dara is a linear interpolation or extrapolation by year of the line-specific value of "Dara_all" from the "Projected Dara coverage from Flatiron" data file.
 #.
 If the date is before Jan.
 1, 2016 and this is an RRMM assignment, set the probabilities of all Dara-containing categories to 0.
 #.
 If the date is before Jan.
 1, 2019 and this is an NDMM assignment, set the probabilities of all Dara-containing categories to 0.
 #.
 For each of the regimen category pairs that only differ by substituting Isa with Dara, perform this step:
-    * Set the probability of the Isa-containing category to :math:`p_Dara * \frac{isa_target_coverage}{dara_target_coverage  * (projected_dara_isa_corresponding / projected_dara)}`, where p_Dara is the probability of the corresponding Dara regimen category (after application of previous steps), isa_target_coverage is a linear interpolation or extrapolation by year of the scenario- and line-specific value in the "Target Isa coverage" data file, dara_target_coverage is a linear interpolation or extrapolation by year of the line-specific value in the "Target Dara coverage" data file, projected_dara_isa_corresponding is a linear interpolation or extrapolation by year of the line-specific value of "Dara_Isa_corresponding" from the "Dara coverage from Flatiron" data file, and projected_dara is a linear interpolation or extrapolation by year of the line-specific value of "Dara_all" from the "Projected Dara coverage from Flatiron" data file.
+    * Set the probability of the Isa-containing category to :math:`p_\text{dara} * \frac{\text{isa_target_coverage}}{\text{dara_target_coverage} * (\text{projected_dara_isa_corresponding} / \text{projected_dara})}`, where :math:`p_\text{dara}` is the probability of the corresponding Dara regimen category (after application of previous steps), isa_target_coverage is a linear interpolation or extrapolation by year of the scenario- and line-specific value in the "Target Isa coverage" data file, dara_target_coverage is a linear interpolation or extrapolation by year of the scenario- and line-specific value in the "Target Dara coverage" data file, projected_dara_isa_corresponding is a linear interpolation or extrapolation by year of the scenario- and line-specific value of "Dara_Isa_corresponding" from the "Dara coverage from Flatiron" data file, and projected_dara is a linear interpolation or extrapolation by year of the line-specific value of "Dara_all" from the "Projected Dara coverage from Flatiron" data file.
 #.
-If the scenario is not alternative scenario 3 (Isa frontline) and this is an NDMM assignment, set the probabilities of all Isa-containing categories to 0.
-#.
 If this is an RRMM assignment and the previous line contained a Dara component (in other words, if the Dara_flag_previous in the model covariates table above is 1):
     #.
-If the scenario is alternative scenario 2 (Isa-after-Dara) and the patient is in second line treatment (first relapse state), multiply the probabilities of all Isa-containing categories by (0.05 / the sum of the probabilities of all the Isa-containing categories).
+If the scenario is alternative scenario 2 (Isa-after-Dara) and the patient is in second line treatment (first relapse state), multiply the probabilities of all Dara-containing categories by ((the sum of the probabilities of all the Isa- **or** Dara-containing categories - target Isa retreatment coverage) / the sum of all the Dara-containing categories), then multiply the probabilities of all Isa-containing categories by (target Isa retreatment coverage / the sum of the probabilities of all the Isa-containing categories), where "target Isa retreatment coverage" is 0.05 or the sum of all Dara-containing categories, whichever is less.
     #.
-Otherwise, set the probabilities of all Isa-containing categories to 0.
-#.
-If this is an RRMM assignment and the previous line contained Isa, set the probabilities of all Isa-containing and Dara-containing categories to 0.
+Otherwise, multiply the probabilities of all Dara-containing categories by (the sum of all the Isa- **or** Dara-containing categories / the sum of all the Dara-containing categories), then set the probabilities of all Isa-containing categories to 0.
 #.
 Split the probabilities into two sets: those that contain ASCT and those that do not.
 Within each set:
     #.
 Divide the probabilities of the categories that **do not contain Isa or Dara** by the sum of those probabilities.
     #.
 Multiply the probabilities of the categories that **do not contain Isa or Dara** by (1 - the sum of the probabilities that **do contain Isa or Dara**).